kat-ushka/devops-with-kubernetes-course/Exercise 2.02/README.md

 To perform exercise flow I did next steps:

-1. Opened shell and moved to the whole project root folder.
+1. Opened shell and moved to the project folder.
-2. Moved to the folder of the previous ToDo application exercise (Exercise 1.12) with script:
+2. Checkout tag `Exercise_2.02`:
     ```shell
+    git fetch --all --tags
+    git checkout tags/Exercise_2.02
+    ```
+3. Moved to the folder of the previous ToDo application exercise (Exercise 1.12) with script:
+    ```shell
     cd Exercise\ 1.12
     ```
-3. Deleted previous artifacts with script:
+4. Deleted previous artifacts with script:
     ```shell
     kubectl delete -f manifests
     ```
-4. Moved to the current exercise folder with the script:
+5. Moved to the current exercise folder with the script:
     ```shell
     cd ..
     cd Exercise\ 2.02
     ```
-5. Created a folder for persistent volume (it was deleted in previous exercise):
+6. Created a folder for persistent volume (it was deleted in previous exercise):
    ```shell
     docker exec k3d-k3s-default-agent-0 mkdir -p /tmp/kube/images
    ```
-6. Created docker images by running docker-compose with script:
+7. Created docker images by running docker-compose with script:
     ```shell
     docker-compose build
     ```
-7. Pushed docker images to Docker Hub with scripts:
+8. Pushed docker images to Docker Hub with scripts:
     ```shell
     docker image push katushka/to-do-api:1.0
     docker image push katushka/to-do-web:1.0
     ```
-8. Applied configs with script:
+9. Applied configs with script:
     ```shell
     kubectl apply -f manifests/
     ```
-9. After the pod was initialized opened http://localhost:8081/to-do and added some todos.
+10. After the pod was initialized opened http://localhost:8081/to-do and added some todos.